[Currently closed due to Coronavirus] usually: Open every weekend from Easter to Christmas

 A Century of Housing Development in Dollar, 1918-2018

 Last year’s exhibition (2019) in Dollar Museum mapped the growth of housing developments in Dollar.
 Our main exhibit was a 1.5m2 street map showing the 33 major housing developments built in Dollar from 1918 to 2018.
 There were individual call outs for each development showing an enlarged street plan, relevant pictures, build dates, builders and cost.

 Extra pictures and documents for each of the developments were also available in folders.
 The museum was happy to receive more contributions to this archive during the course of the exhibition year.
-As well as any pictures available of the actual build in progress, we are trying to also collect pictures of the residents in these streets in the early years of occupancy.
+As well as any pictures available of the actual build in progress, we tried to also collect pictures of the residents in these streets in the early years of occupancy.

 There were 3 smaller displays looking at the history of the local authority developments since WWI, the objections to planning raised over the years and the story of the Museums involvement in the field research for the Gowan Lea build.

 Our main display cabinet had the theme “Moving House” where we gathered household items from the 1920s to date and displayed the history of shops and services available in the town.
 We ran a great children’s competition where we asked our digital generation to identify these items used by previous generations!
 The competition was played during opening hours and we awarded a specially designed badge for successful completion.

 Documentation from the exhibition will be archived for future access.
 If you think you have anything suitable relating to any of these housing developments which can be included in our development archive please contact the Dollar Museum at Castle Campbell Hall, 1, High Street, Dollar FK14 7AY, or Dollar Museum on Facebook or via email firstname.lastname@example.org